 Notarial Services – No Statutory Declaration for Income

-From 7 January 2019 the Australian Embassy Thailand and the Consulate General Phuket will NOT be witnessing statutory declarations which declare income or bank balances for Thai Immigration purposes.
+From 7 January 2019 the Australian Embassy Thailand and the Consulate General Phuket NO LONGER witness statutory declarations which declare income or bank balances for Thai Immigration purposes.
 This applies to the Outreach Program that visits Chiang Mai as well.
-See this Embassy webpagefor details.
+See Embassy webpage.

 Consular Service Limitations – in Chiang Mai

 The Consular Service Charter explains what services can and can not be provided to Australian’s overseas.
-There are limitations on services in Chiang Mai as noted below but for general information about Thailand see this Australian Embassy consular service webpage.
+There are limitations on services available in Chiang Mai as noted below.
+Visit Australian Embassy consular service webpage.